nurlan-code/Therapy-Place/README.md

 **Version:** 2.0.0

 ### Recent Updates (v2.0.0)
-- ✅ Rebranded platform to Therapy Place Social Casino Games Platform (New Zealand focus)
+- ✅ Rebranded platform to Therapy Place SocialCasinoGames Platform (New Zealand focus)
 - ✅ Updated domain, contact information, and support channels
 - ✅ Introduced new header logo with custom SVG icon
 - ✅ Added 18+ disclaimer and New Zealand helplines to footers